Robert Fulton: Career in the United States (1806–1815)

-The Clermont was the first real steamboat in America.
+The Clermont was the first successful steamboat in America.
 While it was being built people called it "Fulton's Folly".
 The Clermont had sails as well as a steam engine.
 At each end of the boat was a short mast with a small square sail that could be unfurled when needed.
 The engine was in the center of the boat and was surrounded by cord wood.
 The engine was 24-horsepower.
 Above the engine was a tall and slender smoke stack.
 On each side was a big paddle wheel that was open and uncovered.
 The diameter of the paddle wheels was 15 ft.
 The boat itself was 136 ft long and 18 ft wide.
 Its displacement was 160 tons.
+Fulton received two patents for his steamboat, one in 1809 and the other in 1811.

 From 1811 until his death, Fulton was a member of the Erie Canal Commission, appointed by the Governor of New York.

 Fulton's final design was the floating battery Demologos.
-This first steam-driven warship in the world was built for the United States Navy for the War of 1812.
+This, the first steam-driven warship in the world, was built for the United States Navy for the War of 1812.
 The heavy vessel was not completed until after Fulton's death and was named in his honor.